caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

     select x * 2;
 ```

-This is clearly the equivalent to:
+This is the equivalent to:

 ```
 var output = values.Where(x => x > 0).OrderBy(x => x).Select(x => x * 2);